 Schools are free to decide on how best to allocate the funds for programmes to support its disadvantaged pupils.

-In 2018/2019, the percentage of FSM pupils (including pupils previously registered within the last six years, known as 'FSM Ever-6') at the school is estimated at 59%.
+In 2018/2019, the percentage of pupils eligible for the Pupil Premium (including FSM pupils and pupils previously registered within the last six years, known as 'FSM Ever-6') at the school is currently 49%.

 The amount of Pupil Premium funding allocated to the school for the 2017-2018 academic year was £325,380.

-The amount to be allocated for the 2018-2019 academic year (up until April 2019) is estimated at £227,700 at the moment (please note that this is due to funds being allocated according to financial year - we therefore do not yet know the allocation beyond April 2019).
+The amount allocated for the 2018-2019 academic year (up until April 2019) is so far at £227,700 (please note that this is due to funds being allocated according to financial year - we therefore do not yet know the allocation beyond April 2019).

 Identifying the barriers to learning